Mayankm96/airsim_img_publisher/README.md

 cd ~/catkin_ws/src
 https://github.com/Mayankm96/airsim_img_publisher.git
 ```
-* In order to run mavros, you can follow the example in [`mavrosAirsim.launch`](launch/mavrosAirsim.launch).
-Note that you will have to change the `fcu_url` parameter to match the IP/Ports in which Airsim is running.
-All these informations can be found in the `settings.json` file for your Airsim configuration.
+* In order to run AirSim, you will have to change the `Airsim_ip` and `Airsim_port` parameters to match the IP/Ports in which Airsim is running.
+All these informations can be found in the `settings.json` file (located at `~/Documents/AirSim`) for your Airsim configuration.
 The ports you are looking for are the "LogViewerPort" and the "UdpPort".
-Note that the settings.json file have to be configured such that "LogViewerHostIp" and "UdpIp" both have the IP of the computer that will run mavros.
+Note that the settings.json file have to be configured such that "LogViewerHostIp" and "UdpIp" both have the IP of the computer that will run AirSim.

 * Set the correct path to `AIRSIM_ROOT` in the [`CMakeLists.txt`](CMakeLists.txt) file.